pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/replaceonchanges.md

 {{< /chooser >}}

 The property paths provided as input to `replaceOnChanges` can each describe a subset of the properties of the resource which should trigger a replacement on changes.
 The `*` wildcard can be used in any part of a path.
-A few examples of what changes will trigger replacement for a given property path string:
+A few examples of what changes will trigger replacement for a given property path string are:

 - `*`: any property change
 - `spec`: any change to the `spec` property or any of its children